maxlandon/wiregost/server/module/templates/README.md

 ----
 ### Notes

-* The `module.go` file (in the templates directory, not the one in this precise directory) should always have this name, as Wiregost will look for it when loading/using the module.
+* The `module.go` file in each template directory should always have this name, as Wiregost will look for it when loading/using the module
 * This same file is a template, with core function signatures, that the user just needs to fill with module-specific logic.